guzmanwolfrank/guzmanwolfrank/README.md

 [Data Analysis:](https://github.com/guzmanwolfrank/Data_Analysis)

-          Data analysis and exploration:I use statistical methods and machine learning algorithms to extract insights from data.
+          Data analysis and exploration: I use statistical methods and machine learning algorithms to extract insights from data.

-          Statistical Analysis:Python scripts built for the analysis of statistics, including probability, hypothesis testing, and regression analysis.
+          Statistical Analysis: Python scripts built for the analysis of statistics, including probability, hypothesis testing, and regression analysis.

           Data visualization: Projects where I create clear and concise visualizations of data.